obsessiondetailing/Obsession-Detailing/index.md

 - ### Wheel Coating
 Wheels are subject to road grime, tar, brake dust and heat and for this reason Wheel Coatings have to be durable.
 ### Priced £75.00 (faces only) £150.00 (barrels & faces)

+- ### Plastic Rejuvenate
+Faded plastic can be made to look better and more black.
+### Priced from £50.00

+## Extras:
+- ### Engine Detail from £30.00
+Engine bay thorough degreasing and finished with CarPro Dressing on all plastics.

+- ### Headlight Restoration from £30.00

+- ### Wet Sanding from £30.00

 <ul>
   <li><a href="https://www.instagram.com/obsessiondetailing/">Instagram</a></li>